andypowe11/vCloudDirector-Docker-Swarm/README.md

 This takes a while - sorry, but it is difficult to make things happen in parallel using vca-cli.
 If it works a whale will pop up at the end - you'll be running a Swarm master and a cluster of 3 nodes.
-You should be able to grow this cluster at will - but I'll leave that as an exercise for the reader (look at deploy-node.sh to see how the current nodes are deployed)!
+You should be able to grow this cluster at will but I'll leave that as an exercise for the reader (look at deploy-node.sh to see how the current nodes are deployed)!

-Swarm is deployed listening on port 2375 (the standard Docker port) at whatever external IP you've configured into config.sh.
+Swarm is configured to listen on port 2375 (the standard Docker port) at whatever external IP you've configured into config.sh.
 So you can talk to it just like any other Docker host, e.g.: